supersimplesuper/docs/website/docs/software_partners/explanations/understanding_super_api_entities/index.md

 ### Onboarding session

-The onboarding session represents a one off workflow that can be given to a user to perform actions in the SuperAPI system via the embed.
-These actions include actions like selecting a bank account, validating a phone and nominating a superannuation fund to make contributions to.
+The onboarding session represents a one-off workflow that is given to a user to perform actions in SuperAPI via the embed.
+Onboarding Session actions include adding bank account/s, validating a phone number and nominating a superannuation fund to make contributions to.

 ::: info
 This entity requires a `remote_id` field which can be used to map back to your system.